anfe67/EUROBIS-QC/dbworks/README_DBWORKS.md

 - sampleSizeMeasurementTypeLookup - Contains appropriate text entries to search for in the records (like "abundance")
 - weightMeasurementTypeLookup - Contains appropriate text entries to search for in the records (like "wet weight biomass")
+- abundanceMeasurementTypeLookup - Contains appropriate text entries to search for in the records
+- abioticMeasurementTypeLookup - Contains appropriate text entries to search for in the records
+- deviceMeasurementTypeLookup - Contains appropriate text entries to search for in the records
 - sexMeasurementTypeIDLookup
 - sexMeasurementTypeIDLookup
 - sexValuesLookup - The possible valid values